nik-don/01-founders/lem-in/README.md

 Printing only the solution for [example04](https://github.com/01-edu/public/tree/master/subjects/lem-in/examples#example04)

-(Please note there has been no pre-optimization)
+(Please note there has been no pre-optimization.
+It is quite slow.)
 - No Linked lists, graph representation used...
 - Mainly maps and structs